 If you want to know how to beat Alakazam and its fellow mind readers, don’t hesitate to seek out our psychic Pokémon weakness guide.

 Alright, folks, that’s it for now, put down the pitchforks.
-We love every single gen 1 Pokémon (except for you Seel), but this was just a list of our personal favorites and some that have had the best legacy since their original release.
-If you want to see even more of our favorite Pokémon though, be sure to check out our guide to the Pokémon Legends: Arceus best Pokémon next.
+We love every single gen 1 Pokémon (except for you, Seel), but this is just a list of our personal favorites and some that have had the best legacy since their original release.
+If you want to see even more of our favorite Pokémon though, be sure to check out our gen 2 Pokémon, gen 3 Pokémon, gen 4 Pokémon, gen 5 Pokémon, gen 6 Pokémon, gen 7 Pokémon, gen 8 Pokémon, and gen 9 Pokémon guides.
+Or, if you want to look ahead to the future, check out our new Pokémon game article.